-Without a flying horse, a hero’s ‘Return With The Elixir’ looks like this:
+In real life, without a flying horse, a hero’s return looks like this:

 Transformed by a tour of duty, the soldier carries the Elixir of Responsibility.
 The magic potion bottle is the war medal tucked in his top dresser drawer.
 This symbol of courage reminds him every day of integrity and sacrifice for his family, friends and colleagues.

 When a hero embodies the sacred vows “I do,” the Elixir of Love is a gift of security.
 The potion bottle is the wedding ring, symbolic to everyone of devotion and commitment.

 Transformed by grief, a hero brings an Elixir of Grace.
 This gift of guidance sweeps away bitterness and shows the village a path forward.
 Mementos of a lock of hair, old photo or worn tee shirt are powerful potions.

 Charles Dickens makes classic the Elixir of Generosity in his story, “A Christmas Carol.”

 Scrooge waking up (literally and figuratively), rises from the ashes of his cheap and churlish ways, on Christmas morning.

 Buying the fat turkey for the family dinner, Scrooge demonstrates his transformation and brings The Elixir of Generosity home.
 If Scrooge tried to return with the elixir by telling everyone he was generous they would add ‘phony’ to their list of character flaws for him.

 The transformation is from effort.

 The timeless appeal of Scrooge is … his story relays a truth we know.